polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/Before the HOL - SAP HANA on Azure.md

 1. On the **Contact Information** blade, provide your contact details and click **Create**

-   > **Note**: Quota increase requests are typically handled during the same business day.
+   > **Note**: Quota increase requests are typically completed during the same business day.

 You should follow all steps provided *before* performing the Hands-on lab.